apacific/ChezGus-REST-API/README.md

 # "Chez Gus"
 ## about
-proof of concept - restaurant menu app
+proof of concept - restaurant menu and ordering app